Airport slots main sticking point in Rome/EU talks on Alitalia - sources

 The European Commission declined to comment.

-After meeting the EU competition chief Margrethe Vestager, the Italian ministers involved in Alitalia's nationalisation reiterated a pledge to set up "a solid, sustainable and independent carrier," they said in a statement.
+A key meeting between EU competition chief Margrethe Vestager and Italian ministers involved in Alitalia's nationalisation is scheduled for Friday afternoon.

-The new airline should be able to "start operations as soon as possible in discontinuity with the old Alitalia," the ministers said, adding a new meeting with Vestager would take place in the next few days.

 ITA has until now rejected the idea of giving up slots at Milan city airport Linate, where Alitalia operated more than 50% of total slots before the pandemic hit.